-And if you can afford it, go with one of the premier selling platforms like Empire Flippers or FE International.
-They vet the websites being offered on their listing platform, so you know that experienced pros have examined the websites beforehand.
+And if you can afford it, go with one of the premier selling platforms like Empire Flippers.
+As I mentioned, they vet the websites being offered on their listing platform, so you know that experienced pros have examined the websites beforehand.
 They also have in place escrow services and other protections that help prevent fraud.

 You Buy a Blog Based on Fake or Misleading Numbers

-With regard to traffic, make sure you get access to the seller’s Google Analytics account, so you can see the numbers as reported by Google.
-This is standard practice.
+Make sure you have access to the seller’s Google Analytics account so you can view the statistics as provided by Google with regard to traffic.
+This is standard and shouldn’t raise eyebrows.

 You Buy a Blog With Questionable Backlinks

-You want to avoid sites that have used questionable backlinks strategies.
-A backlink is a link from one website to another.
+So you want to avoid sites that have used questionable backlinks strategies.
+In case you don’t know, a backlink is a link from one website to another.
 If the site giving the link is a good one, the website receiving the link will get a boost from google because it is now viewed with more credibility.

-Google does not like these practices and if it finds out, the website could take a hit.
-You can use tools like SEM Rush, Ahrefs or other backlinks evaluators to see if these questionable practices are going on.
+Google definitely frowns on this and if it finds out, the website could take a hit in traffic and rankings.
+You can use tools like SEM Rush, or Ahrefs to check if a website is using these shady backlink strategies.

 Google Algorithm Updates Hurt Your Blog

 How your article rank on google search will heavily influence how much traffic you get to your website, which in turn influences how much money you can make.

 And Google’s ranking algorithm doesn’t sit still.
 They are constantly tweaking it and a few times a year Google will implement a major overhaul (known as core updates).